 Ana Almeida (PhD '12) is now a postdoctoral fellow in the Program.
 Her essay "Inseparable from Your Own Life" is scheduled to appear in Common Knowledge.
+Has recently been awarded an Essay Prize in Brazil, by the Moreira Salles Institute.

 Maria Pacheco de Amorim (PhD '11) is a tenured high-school teacher of Portuguese at the São Tomás School.